Discovering...

 Australia and New Zealand have the strictest biosecurity rules.
 All food items including spices must be declared on your arrival card.
 Failure to declare can result in fines from AUD 2,664.
 The USA requires agricultural declaration but dried spices generally pass inspection without issue.
 EU countries have minimal restrictions on dried spices for personal use.

 Common spices like cumin, paprika, and turmeric cost from 5-15 MAD per 100g at local souks.
 Ras el hanout costs from 20-60 MAD per 100g depending on quality.
 Saffron is the most expensive at from 15-40 MAD per gram.
+Orange blossom water runs from 10 MAD per bottle.
 Prices at tourist-heavy souks can be 2-3 times higher, so bargaining is essential.
+Seasonal pricing applies.

-Real saffron threads are deep crimson with lighter orange tips.
+Real saffron threads from Taliouine are deep crimson with lighter orange tips.
 Place a thread in warm water: genuine saffron releases color slowly over 10-15 minutes and stays intact.
 It has a honey-like, slightly metallic aroma.
 Fake saffron (dyed safflower or corn silk) releases color instantly, has uniform color, and dissolves in water.
+Buy from Taliouine-sourced vendors or cooperative shops.

 The top markets are Rahba Kedima in Marrakech (widest selection), Souk El Attarine in Fes (best authenticity and fair prices), the Meknes medina market (lowest prices, fewest tourists), and Essaouira medina spice alley (relaxed atmosphere).
 For best value, skip tourist-facing stalls and walk deeper into the market.

 Yes, dried spices are permitted in both carry-on and checked luggage on virtually all airlines.
 Pack them in sealed bags to prevent aroma leakage.
+Orange blossom water bottles over 100ml must go in checked luggage.
 Declare spices at customs in Australia, New Zealand, and the USA.
 Whole spices pass through customs more easily than ground powders.

 Whole spices are strongly recommended.
 They last 2-3 years versus 6-12 months for ground, are harder to adulterate, and grinding fresh yields superior flavor.
 The exception is ras el hanout, traditionally sold pre-blended.
 For saffron, always buy threads, never powder.

 The essential kit includes eight staples: cumin, paprika, turmeric, ground ginger, cinnamon, black pepper, coriander, and saffron threads.
 With these you can cook tagines, couscous, harira, and kefta.
-Adding ras el hanout gives you a convenient shortcut blend for quick Moroccan meals.
+Adding ras el hanout gives a convenient shortcut blend.
+Pick up orange blossom water and dried rosebuds for Moroccan pastries.

 Whole spices last 2-3 years in airtight containers away from heat and light.
 Ground spices are best within 6-12 months.
 Ras el hanout blends peak within 6 months.
 Saffron threads last 2-3 years if kept dry and dark.
-Store in glass jars, never above the stove.
+Orange blossom water keeps for 1-2 years sealed.
+Store everything in glass jars, never above the stove.

 Spice tours are excellent value for first-time visitors.
 A guided tour from 150-300 MAD per person includes souk navigation, spice identification, tasting sessions, and buying help.
 Many tours combine spice shopping with a cooking class.
 Book through your riad or a reputable local agency.